 What happens if City Index or NordFX go bust?

-City Index and NordFX are regulated which means that as part of their regulatory obligations City Index and NordFX have to offer a certain level of financial protection to their clients.
+City Index and NordFX are regulated, which means that as part of their regulatory obligations City Index and NordFX have to offer a certain level of financial protection to their clients.
 City Index and NordFX should by law keep client funds separate from City Index and NordFX funds.
-If either City Index or NordFX goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the City Index and NordFX websites and regulators.
+If either City Index or NordFX goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the City Index and NordFX websites and regulators.

 Are City Index or NordFX good for beginners?

 City Index and NordFX offer low deposits and access to a selection of market insights and news resources.
 Both City Index and NordFX offer demo accounts.
-This is a big plus for City Index and NordFX as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for City Index and NordFX as it shows they are interested in their customers.